Since 1997 | Your Pittsburgh Law Firm

 • 2013-2021 - School Districts appeal thousands of property owners who recently purchased their properties, leading to increased calls that they are being discriminated against.

 • 2018-2021 - Lawsuits are again filed by property owners alleging that the use of a 2012 Base Year without periodic reassessments is unconstitutional based on the same reasons that the 2012 reassessment was ordered.
-These lawsuits are still pending in 2022.

 When will the next Allegheny County Reassessment happen?